Turkish reluctance hurts U.S. plans for coalition against Islamic State

 Ankara rejects any suggestion that it is to blame for Islamic State’s rise, and pins responsibility firmly on Assad, for policies that drove Syria’s Sunni majority to radicalism.

-“Our position is clear, we are against all forms of radicalisation and activity which may affect the stability and prosperity of our region,” Davutoglu said on Tuesday during a visit to Cyprus.
+“Our position is clear, we are against all forms of radicalization and activity which may affect the stability and prosperity of our region,” Davutoglu said on Tuesday during a visit to Cyprus.

 While Turkey is unlikely to allow its bases to be used for U.S. air strikes, it can still play a role in U.S. plans by serving as a conduit for aid to other Sunni opponents of Assad, which Washington sees as a counterforce to Islamic State.

 Ankara has long called for Washington to do more to help the “moderate” Syrian rebels.
-One Western diplomat said it was wise of Washington to emphasise that role in dealings with Ankara.
+One Western diplomat said it was wise of Washington to emphasize that role in dealings with Ankara.

-“Backing the Syrian opposition is key to legitimising the operations (in Ankara’s eyes).
-So far the U.S. is reading this situation very well,” said the diplomat, adding Erdogan would ultimately not want to jeopardise ties with Washington.
+“Backing the Syrian opposition is key to legitimizing the operations (in Ankara’s eyes).
+So far the U.S. is reading this situation very well,” said the diplomat, adding Erdogan would ultimately not want to jeopardize ties with Washington.

 U.S. officials say they still have a lot to discuss with Turkey, even if it will not lend its bases for an air campaign.